GigabyteBlender/2025-ESA-CansatProject/README.md

 - **Purpose**: To manage the project timeline, resources, and team collaboration.
 - **Learning Outcomes**: Project management skills, teamwork, and effective communication.

-Working on this project, I have gained hands-on experience in multiple disciplines, including engineering, programming, and project management, which are essential for a successful career in technology and science.
+Working on this project, I have gained hands-on experience in multiple disciplines, including engineering, programming, and project management, which I believe are essential for a successful career in technology and science.